canonical/launchpad-manual/.github/pull_request_template.md

-- [ ] Have you updated `CHANGELOG.md` with relevant non-documentation file changes?
-- [ ] Have you updated the documentation for this change?
+-   [ ] I ran `make linkcheck-discrete` locally to confirm new or edited links will pass the linkcheck CI.

 -----